ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_orderinginstance.md

 The deployment of the instance starts automatically.
 You receive confirmation that the order is being processed and you can check the status of the deployment by viewing the instance details.

-When the instance is successfully deployed, the components that are described in the _vCenter Server with Hybridity Bundle technical specifications_ section in the [vCenter Server with Hybridity Bundle overview](vc_hybrid_overview.html) are installed on your VMware virtual platform.
+When the instance is successfully deployed, the components that are described in [Technical specifications for vCenter Server with Hybridity Bundle instances](vc_hybrid_overview.html#technical-specifications-for-vcenter-server-with-hybridity-bundle-instances) are installed on your VMware virtual platform.
 The ESXi servers that you ordered are grouped as **cluster1** by default.
 If you ordered additional services, the deployment of the services starts after your order is completed.

 When the instance is ready to use, the status of the instance is changed to **Ready to Use** and you receive a notification by email.